26fe/dircat/README.md

 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+### Simple Cataloger

+An extremely simple cataloging tool.
+You can use it to index files stored on hard disks and create searchable catalogs that can be used without having access to original media.

 ## Contributor